Baksalyar/Metagrapher/README.md

 ![Metagrapher Logotype](https://github.com/Baksalyar/Metagrapher/blob/master/imgs/logo.png?raw=true)

-_Metagrapher — a convenient Python library for obtaining readable English language identifiers (eg, URLs), generated from the strings, written in different languages, using non-standard characters and UTF-8 symbols.
+_Metagrapher — convenient Python library for obtaining readable Universal Resource Identifiers (URIs) and other Latin script identifiers generated from strings written in different languages, using non-standard characters and UTF-8 symbols.
 Also, this technique is called **transliteration** or **romanization**._

 ### Installation